March 25 to October 31, 2016

 How to find us

-Whether by car, bus or train: You can reach the Altzella Monastery Park always straightforward.
-The exact arrival routes can be found here.
+Whether by car, bus or train: You can always reach the Altzella Monastery Park easily.
+Click here for details of how to get there.

 Guided Tours & Group Rates